-Different Sorts of Curves
+Types of Yield Curves

-When the yield curve slopes steeply upward to the right, it suggests investors are convinced that future economic growth will be strong.
+- Normal yield curve: When the yield curve slopes steeply upward to the right, it suggests investors are convinced that future economic growth will be strong.
 Therefore, they want more interest for tying their money up for a longer period of time in a bond.

-An inverted curve slopes downward to the right.
+- Inverted yield curve: An inverted curve slopes downward to the right.
 It appears when short-term rates are higher than long-term rates.
 It signifies a prevailing market belief that the economy will weaken and the Fed will reduce short-term rates.

-Why the Yield Curve Matters
+Why Is an Inverted Yield Curve Important?